Gun salutes to be fired across UK to mark death of Prince Philip | ITV News

 He was the longest-serving consort in British history and dedicated decades of his life to royal duty, serving the nation at the monarch’s side.

-Buckingham Palace said in a statement: “It is with deep sorrow that Her Majesty the Queen announces the death of her beloved husband, His Royal Highness the Prince Philip, Duke of Edinburgh.
+Buckingham Palace said in a statement on Friday: "It is with deep sorrow that Her Majesty the Queen announces the death of her beloved husband, His Royal Highness the Prince Philip, Duke of Edinburgh.

 "His Royal Highness passed away peacefully this morning at Windsor Castle.